szabgab/slides/value/README.md

 A special case of the above mentioned problem is the tension between developers and operations.
 Traditionally Developers are more interested in creating software, using the latest libraries etc.
 Operations are required to provide stability for the production system.
 Stability requires little or no changes to the software stack. (e.g. OS, third-party library, code)

-## Deploy per day VS value  (Value creation)

-* More value sooner
-* Faster feedback
-* Can the clients acctually absorb the changes?
-* Can we deliver the frequent changes?
-* How can we ensure the quality remins high?

 ## Deploy per day VS stability